ronaldoussoren/pyobjc/pyobjc-core/Doc/intro.rst

 Reference counting
 ..................

-The `Cocoa libraries`_, and most (if not all) other class libraries for Objective-C use explicit reference counting to manage memory.
+The Cocoa libraries, and most (if not all) other class libraries for Objective-C use explicit reference counting to manage memory.
 The methods ``retain``, ``release`` and ``autorelease`` are used to manage these reference counts.
-You won't have to manage reference counts in Python, the bridge does all that work for you (but see `Notes on supported APIs and classes on Mac OS X`__ for some advanced issues).
+You won't have to manage reference counts in Python, the bridge does all that work for you (but see :doc:`Notes on supported APIs and classes on Mac OS X </apinotes>` for some advanced issues).

-.. __: api-notes-macosx.html

 The only reasons reference counts are mentioned at all are to tell you about ignoring them, and more importantly to introduce you to some issues w.r.t.